AFKAMI/leaflet_challenge/README.md

 Include popups that provide additional information about the earthquake when its associated marker is clicked.

 Create a legend that will provide context for your map data.

+# References
+Dataset created by the United States Geological SurveyLinks to an external site.
+UT-bootcamp 2023